/

 This API allows you to check whether or not the user’s provided password is valid, and to provide feedback to the user on how to increase the strength of their password.

 This endpoint adapts to your Project's password strength configuration.
 If you're using zxcvbn, the default, your passwords are considered valid if the strength score is >= 3.
 If you're using LUDS, your passwords are considered valid if they meet the requirements that you've set with Stytch.
-You may update your password strength configuration in the stytch dashboard.
+You may update your password strength configuration in the Stytch Dashboard.

 Password feedback